-Most people are a little nervous about visiting the dentist, and, to a large extent, this applies to visits to the dental hygienist as well.
-We hope that by explaining the process of professional dental cleaning, we’ll be able to show you that teeth cleaning is nothing to be afraid of.
+Once you understand what happens during teeth cleaning you will be ready to schedule your next general cleaning and feel less anxious.
+Most people are a little nervous about visiting the dentist, and, to a large extent, this applies to a dental hygienist visit as well.
+We hope that by explaining the general dental cleaning process, we’ll be able to show you that teeth cleaning is nothing to be afraid of.

 Using a small mirror to be able to see into all the nooks and crannies in your mouth, the dental hygienist at Encore Dental will carefully examine your mouth for any signs of gum disease (gingivitis) or cavities.
 If the hygienist is worried about something they observe in your mouth, they will call the dentist to have a look before proceeding.